 How often is this dataset updated?

 We publish and update this dataset every quarter.
-To receive an email notification each time the dataset is updated simply follow the announcements section on the forum.
+To receive an email notification each time the dataset is updated simply follow the Datasets section on the forum.